kenneth-ge/cs76-chess-tournament/README.md

 # cs76-chess-tournament
-The winning chess AI for the CS 76 chess AI tournament at Dartmouth College!
+The winning submission for the CS 76 chess AI tournament at Dartmouth College!

 It plays around 1550 ELO Lichess, and can beat human players with an even higher rating (because chess bots play weird :shrug:)